microbit-foundation/python-editor-v3/README.md

 ## Developing the editor

-The editor is written in TypeScript using React.
-We use the Chakra UI component library and [CodeMirror 6](https://codemirror.net/6/) editor component.

-To learn React, check out the [React documentation](https://reactjs.org/).

-To learn TypeScript, check out the [TypeScript documentation](https://www.typescriptlang.org/).

-To learn more about Chakra UI check out the [component library documentation](https://chakra-ui.com/docs/getting-started).

-CodeMirror 6 has [great documentation](https://codemirror.net/6/docs/).
-The [system guide](https://codemirror.net/6/docs/guide/) is a particularly useful overview of the key concepts.

-The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+We've written a [technical overview](./docs/tech-overview.md) that's a good starting point for working on the editor or for using ideas and components from the editor in other projects.

 ## Deployments

 The editor is deployed by [CircleCI](https://circleci.com/gh/microbit-foundation/python-editor-v3).

-The `main` branch is deployed to https://python.microbit.org/v/beta on each commit.
+The `main` branch is deployed to https://python.microbit.org/v/beta on each push.

 Other branches (e.g. for PRs) are deployed to https://review-python-editor-v3.microbit.org/{branch}.
 Special characters in the branch name are replaced by hyphens.